joelfiddes/cv-markdown/index.md

 Proposal writing and Project management.

 `Field`
-Establishment of field monitoring tools, deployment of sensors.
+Establishment of field monitoring tools, deployment of sensors/ stations.

+Scientific expedition planning and leading.

 Impact of climate change in mountain regions and implications for development activities/ communities.